 We are subject to taxes in the U.S. and non-U.S. jurisdictions where our subsidiaries are organized.
-Due to economic and political conditions, tax rates, tax laws and other nontax legislation, such as economic substance regulations, in various jurisdictions may be subject to significant change.
-Our effective tax rates could be affected by changes in the mix of earnings in countries with differing statutory tax rates, changes in the valuation of deferred tax assets and liabilities, changes in available tax credits or tax deductions and changes in tax and other non-tax laws or their interpretation, such as interpretations as to the legality of tax advantages granted under the European Union ("EU") state aid rules and the impacts of the EU's Anti-Tax Avoidance Directive.
-In 2021, more than 140 countries tentatively signed on to the Organization for Economic Cooperation and Development ("OECD") Pillar Two framework that imposes a minimum tax rate of 15% among other provisions.
-On December 12, 2022 the EU member states agreed to implement the OECD's Pillar Two global corporate minimum tax rate of 15% on companies with revenues of at least 750 million Euros, which would go into effect on January 1, 2024.
-Other countries including the United Kingdom and Switzerland are also actively considering changes to their tax laws to adopt certain parts of the OECD's proposals.
+Due to economic and political conditions, tax rates, tax laws and other non-tax legislation, such as economic substance regulations, in various jurisdictions may be subject to significant change.
+Our effective tax rates could be affected by changes in the mix of earnings in countries with differing statutory tax rates, changes in the valuation of deferred tax assets and liabilities, changes in available tax credits or tax deductions and changes in tax and other non-tax laws or their interpretation, such as interpretations as to the legality of tax advantages granted under the EU state aid rules, impacts of the EU's Anti-Tax Avoidance Directive and local exit tax rules with respect to business restructurings.
+The Organization for Economic Cooperation and Development ("OECD") has reached agreement among various member countries to implement the OECD's Pillar Two framework that imposes a minimum tax rate of 15% among other provisions.
+Many countries continue to announce changes in their tax laws and regulations to adopt Pillar Two proposals or implement a domestic minimum tax.
+Some of these legislative changes could negatively impact our effective tax rate and tax liabilities.
+We continue to evaluate the impact of these proposed and enacted legislative changes on our financial statements as new guidance becomes available.
 Additionally, we and our subsidiaries are engaged in a number of intercompany transactions across multiple tax jurisdictions.
 Although we believe we have clearly reflected the economics of these transactions and the proper local transfer pricing documentation is in place, tax authorities may propose and sustain adjustments that could result in changes that may impact our mix of earnings in countries with differing statutory tax rates.